 Guelph graduates have the knowledge and skills needed to carry out high quality scientific research.
 MSc graduates are prepared for employment in positions with some responsibility in the research and teaching enterprises of academic institutions (as instructors and technical staff), in science-related positions in the broad biotechnology sector (e.g. pharmaceuticals, biomedical, and agriculture-related industries, food and beverage industries), or in government sector institutes and laboratories.
 They are well prepared to continue their graduate education at the PhD level.
 Alternatively they may opt to complete a professional degree (such as law, medicine, or business) or a teaching certificate.
 There has been an ever increasing demand for masters’ degrees from both government and industry to provide upgrading of their career skills and opportunities.

 PhD graduates are suitable candidates for university faculty positions or for research appointments in government or industry.
-While many of the PhD graduates of the toxicology program have engaged in academic careers, the independence, initiative, innovation and responsibility of toxicology graduates has resulted in highly successful careers in government and private sectors, as consultants and industry leaders.
+While many of the PhD graduates of the toxicology specialization have engaged in academic careers, the independence, initiative, innovation and responsibility of toxicology graduates has resulted in highly successful careers in government and private sectors, as consultants and industry leaders.